 Hershey Chocolate World and The Hershey Story - Dutch Country Roads

 Touting the title, “The Sweetest Place On Earth,” Hershey lives up to its name with chocolate and candy sights, smells and taste-testing experiences at multiple locations.
 Visitors can go behind the scenes to learn how the famous chocolates are created on Hershey’s Great American Chocolate Tour and receive a sample of the delicious, finished product.
 Chocolate enthusiasts also can experience Hershey’s one-of-a-kind Create Your Own Candy Bar attraction that lets guests design customized candy bars and wrappers.
-Continue the sweet time and embark on Hershey’s Chocolate Tasting Adventure to earn a degree in chocolate tasting, see Hershey’s product characters come to life during the Really Big 3D Show and climb aboard the Hershey Trolley Works for old-fashioned fun.
+Continue the sweet time and embark on Hershey’s Chocolate Tasting Adventure to earn a degree in chocolate tasting, see Hershey’s product characters come to life during the Really Big 3D Show.

 Gardners Candies - The Alleghenies